mcarmich146/spotlite/spotlite/README.md

-    save_tiles - download and save tiles on local computer filter_tiles - filter tiles based on cloud cover and valid pixel percent filter_and_sort_tiles - filter_tiles plus sort and eliminate duplicates for heatmap optimization Class Visualizer:
+    save_tiles - download and save tiles on local computer filter_tiles - filter tiles based on cloud cover and valid pixel percent filter_and_sort_tiles - filter_tiles plus sort and eliminate duplicates for heatmap optimization create_aois_from_points - takes point list and returns bbox aois and points list Class Visualizer:
     animate_tile_stack - animate tile stack found by Searcher class, saves results to maps/ and images/ cloud_heatmap - create heatmap for tiles with cloud cover below a configurable threshold